-The vision and goals of the NSF CI-TEAM project (PI: Hayden, Co-PIs: Fox and Gogineni), "Cyberinfrastructure for Remote Sensing of Ice Sheets," are based on the fact that "Educational settings, audiences, and goals are too important to be adequately addressed as afterthoughts or addons to CyberInfrastructure projects, and instead must be treated as high priorities integrated in a project's overall design" [12].
-As such, the NSF CI-TEAM project aggressively engages computer science and engineering students from five minority universities in the GRID, remote sensing, and CReSIS training, seminars, workshops and classes.
+The vision and goals of the NSF CI-TEAM project, "Cyberinfrastructure for Remote Sensing of Ice Sheets," are based on the fact that "educational settings, audiences, and goals are too important to be adequately addressed as afterthoughts or add-ons to CyberInfrastructure projects and, instead, must be treated as high priorities integrated in a project's overall design" [12].
+As such, the NSF CI-TEAM project aggressively engages computer science and engineering students from five minority universities in the Grid, remote sensing, and CReSIS training, seminars, workshops and classes.

-Using funds in the grant, ECSU will establish a minimal GRID configuration and a virtual classroom environment with broadcast and receiving capabilities.
-With regards to the GRID, access will be implemented through web and research portals for use of computational and data resources.
+ECSU will establish a minimal Grid configuration and a virtual classroom environment with broadcast and receiving capabilities.
+With regards to the Grid, access will be implemented through web and research portals for use of computational and data resources.
 The portals will be customized with educational and science interfaces while still allowing access to large amounts of data.
-The virtual classroom configuration will consist of a Polycom 8000S system with 14kHz wideband audio, -2 channels of 14-kHz audio, stand-alone audio conferencing phone, IP (H.232 and SIP) interfaces and Global Management System collaborative communications.
+The virtual classroom configuration will consist of a Polycom 8000S system with 14-kHz wideband audio, 2 channels of 14-kHz audio, standalone audio conferencing phone, IP (H.232 and SIP) interfaces and Global Management System collaborative communications.
 The system will have standards compliance for traversing NATs and firewalls.
-Existing plasma display units will be connected to the 7000S system.
-For receiving at the partner institutions, -VIAVideo for desktop PCs will be provided to allow point-to-point connectivity.
+Existing plasma display units will be connected to the 8000S system.
+For receiving at the partner institutions, VIAVideo for desktop PCs will be provided to allow point-to-point connectivity.
 ConferenceXP by Microsoft will also be offered as an option for partner institutions.

 The CReSIS Education Program benefits significantly from the implementation of the NSF CI-TEAM project.
-The network proposed supports a number of objectives outlined in the CReSIS Strategic and Implementation Plan including: CReSIS Objective B to integrate center research to enhance undergraduate curricula and involve undergraduate students in research and CReSIS Objective G: Assuring that graduate students receive the necessary courses and training opportunities to succeed in their research endeavors.
+The network proposed supports a number of objectives outlined in the CReSIS Strategic and Implementation Plan including: CReSIS Objective B: To integrate center research to enhance undergraduate curricula and involve undergraduate students in research; and CReSIS Objective G: Assure that graduate students receive the necessary courses and training opportunities to succeed in their research endeavors.

-The Association of Computer and Information Science/Engineering Departments at Minority Institutions (ADMI) (http://cerser.ecsu.edu/admi2006/purp\gls.html) founded 1989. was in August http://cerser.ecsu.edu/admi2004/admi2004board.html for a list of ADMI board members and institutions.
+The Association of Computer and Information Science/Engineering Departments at Minority Institutions (ADMI) (http://cerser.ecsu.edu/admi2006/purp_gls.html) was founded in August 1989.
 Represented on the Board of ADMI are Spelman College, Mississippi Valley State University, North Carolina Central University, ECSU, Howard University, Jackson State University, University of the District of Columbia, Hampton University, Fisk University and Florida A&M University.
-ADMI was established as a national organization dedicated to exploring and providing remedies to the educational issues in computer/information science and computer engineering that confront minority institutions of higher learning.
+ADMI was established as a national organization dedicated to exploring and providing remedies to the educational issues in computer/infor-mation science and computer engineering that confront minority institutions of higher learning.
 ADMI goals include:

-- \ Support research initiatives and their continuation at member minority institutions. - \ Serve as an advocate/lobbyist for minority institutions interest at funding agency forums, both public and private. - \ Exchange information and educational training techniques. - \ Identify and seek viable solutions to problems relevant to the disciplines. - \ Exchange information and ideas for improving the quality and effectiveness of computer science and engineering at minority institutions. - \ Work for the continued development of excellent teaching, state-of-the-art curriculum, research, and equipment enhancement. - \ Strive for increased support of the continued professional advancement of faculty.
+Support research initiatives and their continuation at member minority institutions.

+Serve as an advocate/lobbyist for minority institutions interest at funding agency forums, both public and private.

+Exchange information and educational training techniques.

+Identify and seek viable solutions to problems relevant to the disciplines.

+Exchange information and ideas for improving the quality and effectiveness of computer science and engineering at minority institutions.

+Work for the continued development of excellent teaching, state-of-the-art curriculum, research, and equipment enhancement.

+Strive for increased support of the continued, professional advancement of faculty.

-\ Solicit and assist in the soliciting of funds for achieving the above stated objectives.
+Solicit and assist in the soliciting of funds for achieving the above stated objectives.

-ADMI's role in the proposed ECSU GRID project will be to establish capability within their institutions to allow students and faculty to participate in the virtual workshops, training and courses.
-In addition, students from the ADMI institutions will participate in an 8-week GRID technology workshop to be conducted during the summers at ECSU.
+ADMI's role in the proposed ECSU Grid project will be to establish capability within their institutions to allow students and faculty to participate in the virtual workshops, training and courses.
+In addition, students from the ADMI institutions will participate in an 8week Grid technology workshop to be conducted during the summers at ECSU.